 It takes the following options:

 The maximum number of links to display.
-If there are fewer distinct values than this in the data, single values will be shown, and ranges otherwise.
+If there fewer distinct values than this in the data, single values will be shown, otherwise ranges.

 If this is specified, it will override the (initial) automatic range.
 The value should be a list of ranges, where each item in the list is either: